-If the model density contains regions of very high density where photons get trapped or do not enter, one can enable either or both the modified random walk (MRW; Min et al. 2009, Robitaille 2010) and the partial diffusion approximation (PDA; Min et al. 2009).
+If the model density contains regions of very high density where photons get trapped or do not enter, one can enable the modified random walk (MRW; Min et al. 2009, Robitaille 2010) in order to group many photon interactions into one.
 The MRW requires a parameter gamma which is used to determine when to start using the MRW (see Min et al. 2009 for more details).
-By default, this parameter is set to one.
-The following examples show how to enable the PDA and MRW respectively:
+By default, this parameter is set to 1.
+The following example shows how to enable the modified random walk, and set the gamma parameter to 2: